kubeflow/website/README.md

   [Prow guide](https://prow.k8s.io/command-help) for help with the commands that you can use in a PR comment.
 1. Wait for the automated PR workflow to do some checks.
-When it's ready, you should see a comment like this: **deploy/netlify — Deploy preview ready!**
+When it's ready, you shall see a comment like this: **deploy/netlify — Deploy preview ready!**
-1. Click **Details** to the right of "Deploy preview ready" to see a preview of your updates.
+1. Click **Details** to the right of "Deploy preview ready" to view a preview of your updates.
 1. Continue updating your doc and pushing your changes until you're happy with the content.
-1. When you're ready for a review, add a comment to the PR, remove any holds or "WIP" markers, and assign a reviewer/approver.
+1. When you're ready for a review just add a comment to the PR, remove any holds or "WIP" markers, and assign a reviewer/approver.
 See the [Kubeflow contributor guide](https://www.kubeflow.org/docs/about/contributing/).

-If you need more help with the GitHub workflow, follow this [guide to a standard GitHub workflow](https://github.com/kubeflow/website/blob/master/quick-github-guide.md).
+If you need more help with the GitHub workflow, follow this link [guide to a standard GitHub workflow](https://github.com/kubeflow/website/blob/master/quick-github-guide.md).

 ## Previewing your changes on a local website server

-If you'd like to preview your doc updates as you work, you can install Hugo and run a local server to host your website.
+If you like to preview your doc updates as you work, you may install Hugo and run a local server to host your website.
 This section shows you how.

 ### Install Hugo and other dependencies

-You need Hugo version 0.60 or later, and it must be the **extended** version of Hugo.
+You need Hugo version 0.60 or later and it must be the **extended** version of Hugo.
 Hugo version 0.60 and later support the Goldmark renderer for Markdown.
 Goldmark offers improved rendering of some text formatting such as lists.